mkarneim/lua-stream-api/README.md

 -----
 The Lua Stream API brings the benefits of the stream-based functional programming style to the [Lua language](http://lua.org).
-It provides a function called ```stream``` that produces a simple wrapper object for Lua arrays and iterator functions.
-This gives you the power of composing several stream operations into a single stream pipeline.
+It provides a function called ```stream``` that produces a sequential stream of elements taken from an array or an iterator function.
+The stream object gives you the power of composing several stream operations into a single stream pipeline.

 For example, a simple stream pipeline could look like this: